 3. There’s no ‘one size fits all’ approach

-Quite often, even if assets are to be split equally, there are different ways of achieving the same outcome — such as selling the family home, one partner buying the other out, one partner’s pension being divided at the time of divorce or keeping their pension intact and offsetting its value against other assets.
+Quite often, even if assets are to be split equally, there are different ways of achieving the same outcome.
+This could be selling the family home, one partner buying the other out, one partner’s pension being divided at the time of divorce or keeping their pension intact and offsetting its value against other assets.

 4. There are different ways to get divorced